severalnines/docs/components.rst

 ``os=<string>``

-* \* Operating system runs across the cluster, including ClusterControl host. 'redhat' for Redhat-based distributions (CentOS/Fedora/Amazon Linux/Oracle Linux) or 'debian' for Debian-based distributions (Debian/Ubuntu).
+* \* Operating system runs across the cluster, including ClusterControl host. 'redhat' for Redhat-based distributions (CentOS/Red Hat Enterprise Linux/Oracle Linux) or 'debian' for Debian-based distributions (Debian/Ubuntu).
 * Example: ``os=redhat``

 ``osuser=<string>``

 * \* Operating system user that will be used by CMON to perform automation tasks like cluster recovery, backups and upgrades.
 This user must be able to perform super-user activities.
+Using root is recommended.
 * Example: ``os_user=root``

 ``os_user=<string>``